Amir Hinton

-Amir Jabbar Hinton (born February 14, 1997) is an American-born naturalized Syrian professional basketball player for Artland Dragons in the German ProA.
-He also plays for the Syria men's national basketball team.
+Amir Jabbar Hinton (born February 14, 1997) is an American-born naturalized Syrian professional basketball player for Kazma SC in the Kuwait Kuwaiti Division I. He also plays for the Syria men's national basketball team.
 Hinton played college basketball for Shaw University and Lock Haven University.

 Early life and High school

 Hinton was born and raised in Philadelphia, Pennsylvania and attended Abington Senior High School in the suburb of Abington.
 He did not play basketball as a freshman and played sparingly on the Galloping Ghosts' junior varsity team as a sophomore before starting his final two years.
 He scored over 1,000 career points at Abington, despite only playing two seasons, and averaged 19.5 points per game and was a second team AAAA All-State selection as a senior.

 College career

 Lock Haven

 Hinton began his collegiate career at Lock Haven, playing two seasons for the Bald Eagles after redshirting as a freshman due to academics.
 He averaged 23 points per game both seasons and led the Pennsylvania State Athletic Conference (PSAC) with 2.4 steals per game as a redshirt sophomore, earning first team All-PSAC East honors and was named the PSAC East Freshman of the Year during his redshirt freshman season.
 Despite his success, Hinton opted to transfer after his redshirt sophomore season.
 He was the fastest player in PSAC history to reach 1,000 career points and finished his career at Lock Haven with 1,227.